Dusty the Fear Aggressive Collie

-I received a phone call after being referred by a colleague of mine, it was in regards to a seriously aggressive female Collie called Dusty.
-She was a 3 year old rescue whose owner was unable to walk her as she was so aggressive toward all other dogs.
-They had tried other trainers to no avail, and I was her last resort.
+I received a phone call after being referred by a colleague of mine, it was in regards to a seriously aggressive female Collie called Dusty, a 3 year old rescue whose owner was unable to walk her as she was so aggressive toward all other dogs.
+They had tried other trainers to no avail and I was her last resort.

 I took Dusty to a local dog park to see for myself what the issue was and what was really going on in Dusty's mind.
 On a scale of 1 - 10 in aggression toward other dogs, Dusty most definitely was a 10!
 She meant business and was absolutely determined to remove the unpleasant stimuli that caused her stress - all other dogs.

 It was obvious to me that Dusty's behaviour was fear related.
 She was clearly going on the attack of other dogs before they attacked her - or so that's what she thought.
 A dog that fears something will have one of many reactions, avoidance is most common, but when that is not possible then attack is the next option, and some dogs will feel they have to attack before being attacked.

 Fear aggression is a complicated topic, as is all canine aggression.
 It can manifest in many ways.
 For example, a puppy of 6 months goes to the park and bounds up to an older dog, the older dog turns and gives the puppy a nasty bite - that puppy could then become fearful of all new dogs.
 This behaviour is a common occurrence with puppies, they're young and often fail to read the signals of older, less tolerant dogs.
 The vast majority of puppies will brush themselves off and carry on, but then there are the ones who are a little more sensitive and have the potential to become fearful of that particular experience.